-Grounded in the liberal arts and sciences, the academic program at King's Academy provides opportunities for both breadth and depth of study.
+Grounded in the liberal arts and sciences, the Upper School’s academic program provides opportunities for both breadth and depth of study.
 We offer Advanced Placement exams in 28 subjects, as well as a variety of electives in history, religion and the arts, including courses in vocal and instrumental music, dance, theater, sculpture, drawing and painting.

 Following our five Guiding Principles — respect, a love of learning, responsibility, the need for an integrated life and global citizenship — the goal of education at King’s Academy is to ensure that students emerge with the knowledge and skills that will allow them not merely to gain admission to the most selective colleges and universities in the world, but more importantly to develop their full potential as human beings.